janosh/awesome-normalizing-flows/readme.md

 1. 2018-04-03 - [Neural Autoregressive Flows](https://arxiv.org/abs/1804.00779) by Huang, Krueger et al.

    > Unifies and generalize autoregressive and normalizing flow approaches, replacing the (conditionally) affine univariate transformations of MAF/IAF with a more general class of invertible univariate transformations expressed as monotonic neural networks.
-Also demonstrates that the proposed neural autoregressive flows (NAF) are universal approximators for continuous probability distributions. ([Author's Code](https://github.com/CW-Huang/NAF))
+Also demonstrates that the proposed neural autoregressive flows (NAF) are universal approximators for continuous probability distributions. [[Code](https://github.com/CW-Huang/NAF)]

 1. 2018-03-15 - [Sylvester Normalizing Flow for Variational Inference](https://arxiv.org/abs/1803.05649) by Berg, Hasenclever et al.